MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-csharp.md

 ## Construct a File Profile and Engine

-As mentioned, profile and engine object are required for SDK clients using MIP APIs.
+As mentioned, profile and engine objects are required for SDK clients using MIP APIs.
 Complete the coding portion of this Quickstart, by adding code to load the native DLLs then instantiate the profile and engine objects.

    ```csharp
 using System;